2026 SEC women's basketball tournament

-The 2026 Southeastern Conference women's basketball tournament is an upcoming postseason women's basketball tournament for the Southeastern Conference to be held at the Bon Secours Wellness Arena in Greenville, South Carolina, from March 4 through 8, 2026.
-The winner of this tournament earns an automatic bid to the 2026 NCAA Division I women's basketball tournament.
+The 2026 Southeastern Conference women's basketball tournament was the postseason women's basketball tournament for the Southeastern Conference which was held at the Bon Secours Wellness Arena in Greenville, South Carolina, from March 4–8, 2026.
+The winner of this tournament earns an automatic bid to the 2026 NCAA tournament.

+No. 3 Texas defeated defending champions No. 1 South Carolina 78–61 in the championship game, earning their first SEC title since joining the conference in 2024.